Gssmc/FACE-RECOGNITION-BASED-ATTENDANCE-MONITORING-SYSTEM-USING-OPEN_CV/README.md

 # Face Recognition

-"""This Program Contains advanced Face Recognition Feature for attendance"""
+'''This Program Contains advanced Face Recognition Feature for attendance'''

 FEATURES:
 1) Easy to use with interactive GUI support.